Outdoor Furnace Fatal Mistake that Will Cost You MONEY

 It is also recommended to use a shop vac to remove ash from the top air channel by reaching the shop vac hose down the chimney.

-If My Boiler Doesn't Have a Pull Rod?
+If My Outdoor Wood Furnace Doesn't Have a Pull Rod?

-Then you MUST obtain a "Cleaning Brush - D-Plate" and follow the directions above to clean your top air channel at least once per year or as needed.
+Then you MUST obtain a "Cleaning Brush - D-Plate" and follow the directions above to clean the top air channel of your outdoor wood burner at least once per year or as needed.
 More cleaning instructions can be found in the product description of this cleaning brush HERE.